Guide Border & Entry Visa Application Travel Tips 5 min read

 Use these rules as operating controls:

-- never pay through a private page if the workflow is supposed to happen on an official portal;
+• never pay through a private page if the process is supposed to happen on an official portal;

 These controls are not about slowing the agency down.
 They protect the agency from rework, refunds, missed flights, and traveler confusion at check-in or arrival.